-The bill reforms the sentencing provisions related to misdemeanors and petty offenses.
+The act reforms the sentencing provisions related to misdemeanors and petty offenses.
 Under current law, there are 3 classifications for misdemeanors and 2 classifications for petty offenses.
-The bill reduces the misdemeanor classifications to 2 and reduces the petty offenses to one classification and adds a new classification of civil infraction.
+The act reduces the misdemeanor classifications to 2 and reduces the petty offenses to one classification and adds a new classification of civil infraction.
 A class 1 misdemeanor is punishable by up to 364 days in jail or a fine of up to $1,000 or both, and a class 2 misdemeanor is punishable by up to 120 days in jail or a fine of up to $750 or both.
 A petty offense is punishable by up to 10 days in jail or a fine of up to $300 or both.
 A civil infraction is punishable by a fine of up to $100.
-The bill creates procedural rules for prosecution of the new civil infractions.
-The bill updates the alternate sentencing options for misdemeanors and petty offenses.
-The bill creates standard time credits for jail sentences.

-The bill reclassifies various criminal offenses within the new classification system for misdemeanors, petty offenses, and civil infractions.
-The bill changes the elements of some crimes to align with the new sentencing classifications.
+The act reclassifies various criminal offenses within the new classification system for misdemeanors, petty offenses, and civil infractions.
+The act changes the elements of some crimes to align with the new sentencing classifications.
+The act creates procedural rules for prosecution of the new civil infractions.
+The act updates the alternate sentencing options for misdemeanors and petty offenses.
+The act creates standard time credits for jail sentences.

-(Note: This summary applies to this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)